cornell-ece2400/ece2400-docs/docs/ece2400-sec5-c-profiling.md

  - `avg_parray` : find average of an array of pointers to integers

 The first two functions operate on an array of integers, while the second two functions operate on an array of _pointers_ to integers.
-Start by sketching a state diagram for the given main program assuming `size` is set to 3.
-Work through the state diagram and stop when you get to the call to the `avg_array` function.
-Use this state diagram to understand the difference between the array of integers vs. the array of pointers to integers.

-Now implement the `avg_array` function which should find the average of the integers stored in the given array.
+Implement the `avg_array` function which should find the average of the integers stored in the given array.
 Then implement the `avg_parray` function which should find the average of the integers _pointed to_ by the given array.
 Compile and execute your program a couple of times, changing the seed passed into `srand` each time.
 Verify that the value returned by `avg_array` always equals the value returned by `avg_parray` and that the average is always around 500.

 3. Measuring Execution Time
 --------------------------------------------------------------------------